Making an appointment

 Required information for all referrals

-Referring veterinarians should fill out an AEC Patient Referral Form, listing the medical problems, relevant treatments, and the reason for referral (ie, radioiodine treatment, nuclear imaging study, or endocrine evaluation).
+Referring veterinarians should fill out an AEC Patient Referral Form, listing the medical problems, relevant treatments, and the reason for referral (ie, radioiodine treatment, thyroid imaging study, or clinical thyroid evaluation).

 Please include relevant diagnostic/lab test results and medical record copies.
 Be sure to include all radiographs and ultrasound reports.

 The referral form and medical record information can either be emailed or faxed to us.